Senior (education): High school

 The twelfth grade is the fourth and final year of a student's high school education.
 The year and the student are both referred to as senior.
 Senior year is when most students take college entrance exams (ACT or SAT) and actually apply to college/university.
 A common stereotype of high school seniors in the United States is that they suffer from "senioritis", a perceived laziness or lack of motivation to complete schoolwork in this year.
-This is due to the assumption that colleges and universities place greater emphasis on a student's performance during junior year when making admission decisions, and that poor academic performance during senior year won't matter because the senior will already have been admitted to college at the time of graduation.
+This is due to the assumption that colleges and universities place greater emphasis on a student's performance during junior year when making admission decisions, and that poor academic performance during senior year will not matter because the senior will already have been admitted to college at the time of graduation.

 Alternatively, senior year is when students decide to pursue a trade and enroll in a relevant school or program rather than attending college/university.
 Some seniors decide to put off higher education in favor of entering the work force.

 Higher education

-The fourth year of an undergraduate program is known as senior year, and 4th year students are known as seniors.
+The fourth year of an undergraduate program is known as senior year, and 4th-year students are known as seniors.
 Bachelor's degree programs are designed to be completed in four years, so the senior year is usually the final year of the program.
 Seniors are encouraged to take professional licensure exams, begin the process of job-hunting, or apply to graduate school in their senior year.
-Many colleges and universities might also require capstone projects or the completion of special seminars that require the student to demonstrate everything they've learned in their major or time at university in general.
+Many colleges and universities might also require capstone projects or the completion of special seminars that require the student to demonstrate everything they have learned in their major or time at university in general.